jtris/maze-solver/README.md

  	`path` = path to the image that yields bad results <br>
   	`number of iterations` (optional) = how many times should we dilate, more iterations -> thicker walls, recommended amount: 1-3

+- this will save the dilated image into your current working directory